 - Have fun!

-Committed to Service is an ongoing effort to encourage members of TAMIU student organizations to donate their time and talent.
+Serving for a Better World is an ongoing effort to encourage members of TAMIU student organizations to donate their time and talent.
 During the last year, students gave over 12,000 hours of their time to help those in need.
 This record-breaking number was made possible by the leadership, initiative, commitment and dedication that TAMIU students demonstrate to the community.

 To maintain recognition as a registered student organization at TAMIU, student clubs are required to complete one hundred (100) hours of community service each year.